 The CD offers 310 permit application forms throughout the year.
-Complete applications must be submitted on the second to last Wednesday of every month.
+Complete applications must be submitted on the 15th of every month.
 The last Wednesday of every month, the CD in conjunction with a Fish, Wildlife & Parks representative and the 310 applicant(s) will perform site inspections to ensure that the project will not compromise the integrity of the stream, its surrounding area, or adjacent landowners.
 Once a site inspection has been done, it is reviewed by the CD board at our monthly meeting for approval.

 Monthly board meetings are held on the first Tuesday of every month at 11:00 A.M. in the USDA building (5242 Hwy 89 South, Livingston) conference room.
 All meetings are open to the public.